dcweaver/MechaCar_Statistical_Analysis/README.md

 ![lot3 t-test](deliv_3_lot3.png)

 The t-test for lot2 resulted in a p-value of 0.159, meaning we cannot conclude there is a statistically significant difference in PSI in lot 2 when compared to the population.

+## Study Design: MechaCar vs Competition

+Further studies on the performance of MechaCar vs competition could be performed on a variety of important factors.
+Price point, fuel efficiency, safety, and maintenance cost are all legitimate metrics that should be looked into.

+-   I would personally like to test for how the fuel efficiency of the MechaCar compares to comparably priced and sized cars on the market.
+-   The null hypothesis ($$H_{0}$$)